Prime Time (Irish TV programme)

 Prime Time is an Irish current affairs television programme airing on RTÉ One on Tuesday and Thursday nights (following the RTÉ Nine O'Clock News).

-First broadcast on RTÉ One in 1992, Miriam O'Callaghan has been its main presenter for over fifteen years.
+First broadcast on RTÉ One in 1992, Miriam O'Callaghan has been its main presenter since 1995.
 Only one show per week is broadcast during the summer months.
 In January 2013, The Frontlines format and presenter were subsumed into Prime Time as part of a re-branding exercise at RTÉ News and Current Affairs.
 Pat Kenny soon left RTÉ.
 Later the Monday slot which had been The Frontline was again split from Prime Time; Claire Byrne left to present the newly branded Claire Byrne Live programme in that slot.

 Format

 Ireland's current affairs and major societal issues are dealt with, often with politicians, journalists, commentators and industry representatives giving their views live in the studio or via satellite link-up from RTÉ's regional studios and abroad.
 Two to three stories tend to be covered, with a pre-recorded piece from a reporter followed by a studio discussion.
 Sometimes the full programme will be devoted to one topic, and may consist entirely of an in-depth documentary piece or investigation from a single reporter.
 Extended or additional editions are broadcast on occasions such as a general election or resulting from major international events, such as the November 2015 Paris attacks.
 Typically there is no audience attendance, although during these special editions audience involvement and attendance may be included.